The Kazakhstan–EU partnership on Critical Raw Materials

 A Call for Transparency and Accountability

-This paper has been written by Mariya Lobacheva (Echo/PWYP) and Tatyana Sedova (Transparency Accountability Consulting), and coordinated by Germanwatch.
+This paper was written by Mariya Lobacheva (Echo/PWYP) and Tatyana Sedova (Transparency Accountability Consulting), and coordinated by Germanwatch.

 Download the paper

-The EU’s strategic raw materials diplomacy and partnerships are on the rise, not just since the EU has adopted the Critical Raw Materials Act to secure the supply for its renewable energy, digitalisation, defence, and space industries.
-In this context, Germanwatch publishes two opinion papers written by authors from Kazakhstan and Colombia to delineate and strengthen their perspectives on the EU’s raw materials diplomacy.
+The EU’s strategic raw materials diplomacy and partnerships are on the rise, especially as the EU has adopted the Critical Raw Materials Act to secure the supply for its renewable energy, digitalisation, defence, and space industries.
+In this context, Germanwatch published two opinion papers written by authors from Kazakhstan and Colombia to delineate and strengthen their perspectives on the EU’s raw materials diplomacy.

-Kazakhstan and the EU have initiated a Critical Raw Materials partnership in 2022.
-In this opinion paper, the two Kazakhstani transparency experts Mariya Lobacheva and Tatyana Sedova trace how the partneship was set up without properly informing and consulting with the public.
+Kazakhstan and the EU initiated the Critical Raw Materials partnership in 2022.
+In this opinion paper, two Kazakhstani transparency experts, Mariya Lobacheva and Tatyana Sedova explain how the partnership was set up without properly informing and consulting the public.
 They also note a lack of transparency in its implementation.
-The authors state that transparency, public participation, and oversight is however necessary if co-operation on raw materials should not only benefit the Global North but also the people of Kazakhstan.
+The authors state that transparency, public participation, and oversight is necessary if co-operation on raw materials will not only benefit the Global North but also the people of Kazakhstan.
 Furthermore, the impacts of mining and raw materials processing such as negative environmental and social effects need to be addressed.
 Lobacheva and Sedova therefore conclude that the EU should:

-– ensure relevant documents of the partnership will be published in English, Russian, and Kazakh;
+– ensure relevant documents of the partnership are published in English, Russian, and Kazakh;

 – require that future agreements and contracts in the framework of the partnership are discussed with civil society stakeholders and local communities, especially to assess potential threats to the environment;